What Perimenopause Therapy Actually Looks Like and Why It's Different From Regular Talk Therapy

 By Chrystal Nelthropp, LPC, LMHC at Holistic Northwest in Manzanita, Oregon

-If you've searched "perimenopause therapy Oregon" and landed here, there's a good chance you've already tried explaining what you're going through to someone.
-A doctor, a partner, maybe even a previous therapist.
-And walked away feeling like they didn’t quite get it, or even worse feeling frustrated and invalidated.
+If you've searched "perimenopause therapy Oregon" and landed here, there's a good chance you've already tried explaining what you're going through to someone - a doctor, a partner, maybe even a previous therapist - and walked away feeling like they didn't quite get it, or even feeling frustrated and invalidated.

-That's one of the most common things I hear from the women who find their way to my practice.
-Believe me, I was right there with you.
-And I know how isolating it feels when the people who are supposed to help don't understand what you're actually experiencing.
-Not that nobody cared.
-But that our medical system often doesn't have the time or the framework to address what's happening beyond the physical symptoms.
+That's one of the most common things I hear from the women who find their way to my practice: that the people who are supposed to help don't quite understand what they're actually experiencing.
+Not that nobody cared - but that our medical system often doesn't have the time or the framework to address what's happening beyond the physical symptoms.
 That it isn't just physical.
-That it's psychological, relational, existential, and for many of us, it’s a passage in life that can feel really disorienting and overwhelming.
+That it's psychological, relational, existential.
+For many women, a passage that can feel genuinely disorienting.

 Perimenopause isn't just a hormone problem

-The medical system tends to treat perimenopause as a cluster of symptoms to be managed: sleep disruption, weight weight gain, hot flashes, irregular cycles, mood swings.
-Yes, the biology is real and it matters.
-And the fluctuating estrogen and progesterone don't just affect your body, they directly affect serotonin, dopamine, and GABA, your brain's primary mood-regulating systems.
+The medical system tends to treat perimenopause as a cluster of symptoms to be managed: sleep disruption, weight gain, hot flashes, irregular cycles, mood swings.
+The biology is real and it matters.
+The fluctuating estrogen and progesterone don't just affect the body, they directly influence serotonin and other mood-regulating neurotransmitter systems in the brain.
+Research on the estrogen-serotonin relationship has shown that estrogen shapes serotonin availability at multiple biological levels, which is part of why this hormonal window carries real mood risk for some women and not others.

 What perimenopause therapy looks like at Holistic Northwest